If you want to go quickly, go alone. If you want to go far, go together. —African proverb

 Then there is the pleasure derived from doing things together with other students and having a common goal.
 Particularly for teenagers, combining intellectual work with socializing is a potent draw.
 In contrast, learning in a traditional classroom setting is often a solitary endeavor.
 Listening to a lecture, solving problems, taking notes, doing homework, and taking tests are generally done alone.
 For a student, these isolating activities stand in stark contrast to the all-important and age-appropriate socializing that they experience in the rest of their lives.

-In my experience, the use of study groups is one of the most important and effective structural changes any teacher can make.
+The use of study groups is one of the most important and effective structural changes you can make.
 It can be pivotal in improving your students’ sense of belonging and ownership.
-It can have a powerful impact on the amount of genuine learning taking place and can transform the very feel of your classroom.
+It can have a powerful impact on the amount of self-directed learning taking place and can transform the very feel of your classroom.

 "I like how everyone worked together and there was a real sense of unity and work ethic involved in everything we did." —Gabriella B., student